azminawwar/ElasticSearch/README.md

 # ElasticSearch

-This is a Beginners Guide for elastic search
+This is a Beginners Guide for Elastic Search

 ## Documentation